oat-sa/taohub-articles/forge/QTI-in-TAO.md

 An interaction represents a question.

-TAO supports composite items (item with more than one interaction) as well as single-interaction item.
+TAO supports composite items (item with more than one interaction) and single-interaction item.

 In a composite item, when every interaction uses one of the [3 standard response templates](http://www.imsglobal.org/question/qtiv2p1/imsqti_infov2p1.html#section10084), the final score is calculated by adding the score of each individual interaction.
 For more information on response processing, see the Response processing section below.